You want your home to feel inviting, warm, and hospitable. Here are smart ways to make it feel better.

 10. Invest in good linens and cozy throw blankets.

-If you’re wondering how to make your home feel warm and cozy year-round, investing in a great set of bed linens—ones that are specific to the season you’re in—can make a big impact on feeling comfortable throughout the year.
+Investing in a great set of bed linens—ones that are specific to the season you’re in—can make a big impact on feeling comfortable throughout the year.

 11. Set your thermostat to the best temperature for you.